 It appears the expiration months tend to peak twice a year at 6 month intervals: Visa and MasterCard both peak in March and October, while Discover peeks in May and November.
 The least fluctuation in expiration month belongs to American Express which drops down from ~9% per month for the first couple of months to less than 8% for May to December.

 Another noticeable fact is the downward trend of cards expiring in December.
 While 11% of Discover cards expires in May, this ratio bottoms down at 4% in December.
 We observe a similar trend for Visa and MasterCard: the smallest percentage of expirations takes place in December.
 Does this reflect a credit card issuer strategy to avoid masses of expired cards in the biggest shopping season of the year?
 We hope to further examine this question as Spreedly's dataset continues to grow.

-The data in Figure 3 suggest that first, subscription businesses - particularly venture funded startups and public companies - should consider seasonal and/or monthly adjustments to their churn based on the underlying activity of expiring cards.
-Second, services that proactively work to reduce churn should consider allocating resources differently, for example, for the month of March vs. the month of July.
+The data in Figure 3 suggests two potential action items.
+First, subscription businesses, particularly venture funded startups and public companies, should consider seasonal and/or monthly adjustments to their churn based on the underlying activity of expiring cards.
+Second, services that proactively work to reduce churn should consider allocating resources differently.
+For example, in the month of March vs. July.
 Both of these points are particularly true if there is a large percentage of Visa and MasterCard data within your vault.

 If you enjoyed this post, please do share it on social media!